 She revised my manuscript for Coney Island Siren and I not only received advice but mini-lessons regarding more incisive writing.
 One suggestion was to read my sentences aloud.
 Okay, I thought.
 I can do this.
 This isn’t the first time that I’ve heard it but this time I figured I would actually do it.
 Wow.

 I’d finished all of her suggested revisions and then started reading it aloud for my daughter who listens to me when she visits from Texas.
 My spouse, goddess bless her, was in the room too.
 Half way through the page I realized I had no feel for the protagonist.
 Who the hell is talking here?
 My structure was off and sounded way too formal.
 No easy-listening rhythm here.
-Back to the
+Back to the drawing writing board.

 This time around, I’ve read it aloud sentence by sentence.
 Would Maggie say this?
 Does Frank really sound like this?
 Am I letting my characters speak or am I speaking for them?
 It’s slow-going but fun.
 I’m pleased with the results.
 I’m accepting the fact that my revisions still may need more revising.